-- Warm bath or shower.

-- Predictable bedtime routines. - Massage or joint compression prior to bed.
-Back rubs and brushing. - Weighted blankets (blanket with weights sewn into them, horse blankets). - Body pillows, sleeping bags.

-- Swaddle an infant.

-- Different types of pajamas (try tight or loose, cotton or silky, to determine which one your child prefers).

-- Bed tent to block out distractions.
-Dark blinds to cut down on the light.

-- Neutral color on the walls.

-- Organized room, clean and uncluttered.
+- Warm bath or shower. - Predictable bedtime routines.
+Predictable bedtime routines.
+Bedtime should be the exact same time every night.
+Children prefer the routine and will develop a better sleeping pattern. - Massage or joint compression prior to bed.
+Back rubs and brushing. - Weighted blankets.
+Blankets with weights sewn into them, heavy quilts, horse blankets. - Body pillows, sleeping bags. - Swaddle an infant. - Different types of pajamas.
+Try tight or loose, cotton or silky, to determine what your child prefers. - Bed tent to block out distractions.
+Dark blinds to cut down on the light. - Neutral color on the walls. - Organized room, clean and uncluttered.

-Conclusion: Sensory Diets-A Daily Plan for Sensory Stimulation
+Conclusion: Sensory Diets -- A Daily Plan for Sensory Stimulation